tpierrain/NFluent/HowToAddANewAssertion.md

 How to create a new assertion method in NFluent
 ===============================================

-Fortunately, NFluent may be extended very easily for your own needs.
+Fortunately, __NFluent may be extended very easily for your own needs__.
 Whether you want to add a new assertion method on an already covered type, or you want to add assertion methods on a type not already covered by the library (one of your specific business domain object type for instance): both are easily feasible.